zlatnaspirala/magic-three/README.md

     https://docs.openvidu.io/en/2.11.0/cheatsheet/send-messages/

+    ⚠️From 23 oct 2024 -> frontend old net code will be removed. server part is still present.

    ⚠️(only if you wanna use RTCMulti)
     In folder ./backend we have package.json to import deps (npm i) for server part.
     Run in folder  `./backend` cmd: `npm i` and `npm run magic` for host and broadcaster.

   - [⚠️ Old ]Networking based on webRtc multiRTC3 library.
 Signaling server, video chat or stream to texture.

+    If you wanna use new net just run your own openvidu server on your VPS [i use 2.20.0 version].

 <img src="https://github.com/zlatnaspirala/magic-three/blob/main/non-project-files/kure.png" width="700">